Mearman/Unicode-TeX-Character-Converter/README.md

 ## How to Contribute

-Should you encounter any missing or incorrect mappings, we encourage you to report the issue or submit a pull request.
+Should you encounter any issues, missing or incorrect mappings, please [file an issue](https://github.com/Mearman/Unicode-Tex-Character-Converter/issues/new) and/or [create a fork](https://github.com/Mearman/Unicode-Tex-Character-Converter/fork) and [submit a pull request](https://github.com/Mearman/Unicode-Tex-Character-Converter/compare) via the [GitHub repository](https://github.com/Mearman/Unicode-Tex-Character-Converter).